Willis Lamm's

 LFE / AUTOMATIC SIGNAL

 LFE (the Laboratory for Electronics) produced signals from the 1950s to the 1980s.
 They bought out inventor Charles Adler, Jr.'s Automatic Signal Co. that he founded in 1922.
-The collection includes a 12-8-8 traffic signal and a 12" round Canadian style pedestrian head.
+The collection includes a 12-8-8 traffic signal, a 4 section "yellow trap" signal, a 5 section "dog house" signal and a 12" round Canadian style pedestrian head.

 PLESSEY